A guided residual search for nonlinear state-space identification: Experimental Results

 \subsubsection{Algorithmic performance}

-The objective of this first analysis is to assess the benefits of the guided residual search and compare multiple- and single-shooting optimization strategies.
-We consider the following four scenarios: \begin{Slist} \item \textit{Multiple shooting with guided residual search.} The procedure in Section~\ref{sec:method} is applied with \(n_x=2\) and \(n_w=n_z=1\).
-The guided residual search uses \(H=10\), \(N_0=100\), \(\lambda=1\), and \(\epsilon=10^{-8}\) for 25 Levenberg-Marquardt iterations.
-The neural network consists of a single hidden layer with 15 ReLU neurons and is trained for 100 Adam iterations with learning rate \(10^{-3}\).
-Multiple shooting uses \(d=1\) for 200 IPOPT iterations. \item \textit{Single shooting with guided residual search.} Identical initialization as in~\ref{scenario:S1}, followed by 3000 IPOPT iterations of single shooting\footnote{Multiple shooting typically converges in fewer iterations than single shooting due to reduced non-convexity, but requires more computational effort per iteration.
-We therefore compare IPOPT iteration counts corresponding to roughly the same runtime on our CPU (about 20 minutes).}, meaning that \(d = N_{\text{tot}}\). \item \textit{Multiple shooting with linear-only initialization.} The \ac{bla} model is normalized as in~\eqref{eq:normalize}, and \(\theta_{\text{nl}}\) is initialized according to Section~\ref{sec:neuralnet}, using the same architecture and initialization as in~\ref{scenario:S1}.
+We first assess how \ac{grs}-based initialization improves the final optimization stage, and compare this effect for multiple-shooting and single-shooting strategies.
+We consider the following four scenarios. \begin{Slist} \item \textit{Multiple shooting with \ac{grs}.} The procedure in Section~\ref{sec:method} is applied with \(n_x=2\) and \(n_w=n_z=1\).
+The \ac{grs} uses \(H=10\), \(N_0=100\), \(\lambda=1\), and \(\epsilon=10^{-8}\) for 25 Levenberg-Marquardt iterations.
+The single-layer neural network contains 15 ReLU neurons and is trained for 100 Adam iterations with learning rate \(1\times10^{-3}\).
+Multiple shooting uses \(d=1\) for 200 IPOPT iterations. \item \textit{Single shooting with \ac{grs}.} Identical initialization as in~\ref{scenario:S1}, followed by 3000 IPOPT iterations of single shooting\footnote{Multiple shooting typically converges in fewer iterations than single shooting due to reduced non-convexity, but requires more computational effort per iteration.
+We therefore compare IPOPT iteration counts corresponding to roughly the same runtime on our CPU (about \SI{20}{\minute}).}, implemented by setting \(d = N_{\text{tot}}\). \item \textit{Multiple shooting with linear-only initialization.} The \ac{bla} model is normalized as in~\eqref{eq:normalize}, and \(\theta_{\text{nl}}\) is initialized according to Section~\ref{sec:neuralnet}, using the same architecture and initialization as in~\ref{scenario:S1}.
 Yet, the matrices \(B_w\) and \(D_{yw}\) are initialized from \(\mathcal{U}(-10^{-4}, 10^{-4})\), ensuring agreement with the \ac{bla} loss at the first iteration while avoiding zero gradients.
-The initial states for multiple shooting are obtained from simulated trajectories of the normalized \ac{bla}, and all other settings follow~\ref{scenario:S1}. \item \textit{Single shooting with linear-only initialization.} Same initialization as in~\ref{scenario:S3}, followed by single-shooting optimization with the settings of~\ref{scenario:S2}. \end{Slist} We simulate each scenario 25 times, each with a different random initialization seed, and monitor the simulation performance of the \ac{nllfr} models across iterations using the \ac{nrmse}.
-The results are visualized in Fig.~\ref{fig:shooting_comparison}, where the solid lines represent the median performance and the shaded areas indicate their respective median absolute deviations.
-Here, the \acp{nrmse} are computed over the full training set \(\mathcal{D}\) with the initial 100 samples discarded to exclude transient effects\footnote{ For multiple shooting, the reported \acp{nrmse} do not necessarily coincide with the loss function value, since the latter is computed over short intervals, while the \acp{nrmse} are computed from recursive forward simulations.
-In contrast, for single shooting, the two quantities are directly related. }.
+The initial states for multiple shooting are obtained from simulated trajectories of the normalized \ac{bla}; all other settings follow~\ref{scenario:S1}. \item \textit{Single shooting with linear-only initialization.} Same initialization as in~\ref{scenario:S3}, followed by single-shooting optimization with the settings of~\ref{scenario:S2}. \end{Slist} We simulate each scenario 25 times, each with a different random initialization seed, and monitor the simulation performance of the \ac{nllfr} models across iterations of~\eqref{eq:opti_probledm_nonlin} using the \ac{nrmse}.
+The results are visualized in Fig.~\ref{fig:shooting_comparison}, where the solid lines represent the median performance and the shaded areas indicate their respective \acp{mad}.
+Here, the \acp{nrmse} are computed over the full training set \(\mathcal{D}\) with the first 100 samples discarded to exclude transients.